JoachimGoedhart/DataViz-protocols/README.md

 # DataViz protocols

-This is the source data for the book "DataViz protocols", which introduces R & ggplot2 for data visualization.
-The target audience are wet lab scientists that are interested in visualizing and processing their data with R & ggplot2.
+This is the source data for the book "DataViz protocols", which is introduction to R & ggplot2 for data visualization.
+The target audience are wet lab scientists that are interested in processing and visualizing data with R & ggplot2.

-This book is based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/home/about/ for how to compile this book.
+This book is generated with R Markdown and **bookdown** (https://github.com/rstudio/bookdown).